ethereum/go-ethereum/docs/_interface/Managing-your-accounts.md

 for more information.
 If a custom datadir and keystore option are given the keystore option takes preference over the datadir option.

-The newest format of the keyfiles is: `UTC--<created_at UTC ISO8601>-<address hex>`.
-The order of accounts when listing, is lexicographic, but as a consequence of the timespamp format, it is actually order of creation
+The newest format of the keyfiles is: `UTC--<created_at UTC ISO8601>--<address hex>`.
+The order of accounts when listing, is lexicographic, but as a consequence of the timestamp format, it is actually order of creation

 It is safe to transfer the entire directory or the individual keys therein between